Neil McCann: Kilmarnock appoint former Rangers coach as manager alongside Billy Dodds as Stuart Kettlewell's successor

 Kilmarnock have appointed Neil McCann as manager with Billy Dodds as his assistant; Rugby Park club are in the relegation play-off spot, four points clear of Livingston who have a game in hand; Stuart Kettlewell was sacked last month; Kilmarnock are on a 14-game winless run

-Kilmarnock "have complete faith" that Neil McCann will keep the club in the Scottish Premiership.
+Kilmarnock manager Neil McCann insists it “isn't the time to try and get creative” as he looks to turn the club’s season around.

-The 51-year-old, who played for the likes of Rangers, Hearts and Dundee, has been named manager at Rugby Park until the summer of 2028.
+The 51-year-old, who played for Rangers, Hearts and Dundee, has been named manager at Rugby Park until the summer of 2028.

 McCann will be assisted by Billy Dodds after the pair worked together as part of Barry Ferguson's interim management team at Rangers last season.